Updated for 2023

 Kids want to spend all their time in the pool where they play and jump around with much excitement but kids are unaware of the hidden dangers that pool owners must become familiar with.
 Sure, your swimming pool is a great place for relaxation and enjoyment, but you should make sure that the safety of your kids shouldn’t be overlooked by ensuring your pool fences do the job they are intended for – keeping children out of the pool unless actively supervised by an adult.
 The Number 1 issue we see is where pool owners are using their swimming pool enclosure as an entertainment centre, with other activities going on such as dining, watching TV, cooking and hanging out the clothes.
 This is a recipe for disaster and many pool owners will prop the pool gate because all the leisure activities are going on inside the pool enclosure and supervision becomes passive as the adults are engaged in other activities and may be unaware that their child has quietly fallen into the pool water.
 It happens… we lead busy lives with many distractions such as mobile phones that distract us.

 You should supervise your under 5’s at all times and never allow them to play around the pool without active arms length supervision.
 Moreover, installing a compliant pool barrier is also vital to restrict the access of your kids into the pool without you.
 Children are attracted to water, but must learn that a secure fence is there to protect innocent youngsters from the dangers of getting into trouble in the water.
 Many pool owners are unable to identify the difference between a compliant and a non compliant pool fence as they are not familiar with the Regulations and Standards that apply to their pool.
-Our advice to contact an Accredited Certifier to ensure that your pool enclosure is compliant.
+Our advice to contact our Accredited Certifier to ensure that your pool enclosure is compliant.

 Registering your Pool on the Swimming Pool Register –